 First of all, Paul uses the word “appoint.”
 It is not a vote.
 Titus is to do the choosing.
 Titus is making the picks.
 It is not up to the Christians in Crete.
 This is not a democratic process.
 At this juncture it is important to note that this letter was to be read in public to the churches.
 Paul wants all the Christians in Crete to know that they don’t get a say in who their leaders will be.
 Titus is choosing.

 That means that we don’t need to elect our leaders in our church.
 Many American Christians think that we should always vote for leaders in the church, that somehow God works through elections.
 I think, though, that we have very good reason to doubt that idea.
-Yet we Americans especially are use the method of elections in the church.
+Yet we Americans especially are accustomed to elections in our society, so we figure we’ll hold elections in the church.
 You won’t, however, find elections and voting in the Bible.
 You also don’t find elections and voting condemned in the Bible.
 So I think we would do well to approach this with caution and wisdom.
 At Faith Church, this teaching from Paul is the foundation for why our Leadership Team selection is not just a vote, but a process where we try hard to only have candidates on the ballot whom we are okay with being on the Leadership Team.
 Therefore, when we vote, we’re okay with any result.

 We also need to see that the public reading of this letter to Titus is some accountability for Titus.
 Why?
 Because Titus doesn’t get to choose whomever he wants.
 Paul goes on to give Titus some very specific guidelines he can use in the choosing process.
 And the people listening to the letter will hear these guidelines too.
 They will know if Titus is following Paul’s instructions or not based on how Titus makes the selections.
-So what kind of people should Titus be looking for to be leaders of the church?
-Check back in tomorrow, as we begin to look at what Paul has to say about who should be selected to be leaders in the church.
+So what kind of people should Titus be looking for to become leaders of the church?
+Take a look at the next post, as we begin to look at what Paul has to say about who should be selected to be leaders in the church.